Posetal Diagrams for Logically-Structured Semistrict Higher Categories: The Interval Construction

 Reflexivity is evident, and for anti-symmetry, if we have $[a,a'] \supseteq [b,b']$ and $[b,b'] \supseteq [a,a']$, then we must have $a \le b \le a$ and $b' \le a' \le b'$, and hence $a = b$ and $a' = b'$ by anti-symmetry of $P$. \end{proof}

-\begin{nexample}[] The interval construction $[P]$ on the poset $P = \{a< b,c < d < e\}$ is depicted as the left-most diagram below.
-The data of the intervals below the dashed arrows is easily rendered as the posetal string diagram on the right.
-This requires us to ignore the witnesses from the higher intervals, with have no clear interpretation on the diagrammatic side.
+\begin{nexample}[] The interval construction $[P]$ on the poset $P = \{a< (b\ |\ c) < d < e\}$ is depicted as the left-most diagram below.
+The data of the intervals below the gray arrows is easily rendered as the posetal string diagram on the right.
+This requires us to ignore the witnesses from the higher intervals, which have no clear interpretation on the diagrammatic side.

 \end{nexample}

 With anti-symmetry in mind, we specialise our terminology as follows: \begin{ndef}[Degenerate Intervals] We refer to an interval $[a,a']$ in $P$ as a \emph{degenerate}, if $a=a'$, or \emph{non-degenerate}, if $a < a'$. \end{ndef}